Criticism of Walmart: Taxes

 Until the mid-1990s, Walmart took out corporate-owned life insurance policies on its employees including "low-level" employees such as janitors, cashiers, and stockers.
 This type of insurance is usually purchased to cover a company against financial loss when a high-ranking employee (i.e. management) dies, and is usually known as "key person insurance".
 Critics derided Walmart as buying what they called "dead peasants insurance" or "janitor insurance".
 Critics, as well as the United States Internal Revenue Service, charge that the company was trying to profit from the deaths of its employees, and take advantage of the tax law which allowed it to deduct the premiums.
 The practice was stopped in the mid-1990s when the federal government closed the tax deduction and began to pursue Walmart for back taxes.

 Animal welfare

 Walmart committed in 2016 to only sourcing cage-free eggs by 2025.
 The "cage-free" label is inconsistent in the U.S. and is not the same as "free-range".

 On November 28, 2016, Paola Gaviño in coordination with the animal protection NGOs, The Humane League and Mercy For Animals, launched a multinational campaign to raise awareness of Walmart's failure to produce a policy to source 100% cage-free eggs throughout Latin America.
 Walmart has not committed to phasing out battery cages in Latin America as it has in the United States, the United Kingdom, and Canada.
 The campaign argues that battery cages are unnecessarily cruel and also increase the risk of food safety issues, including an increased risk of Salmonella contamination.

+Walmart Canada retracted its original 2025 cage-free deadline in 2022.
+As of May 2026, Walmart Canada has not published a new deadline.
+While both regions' 100% cage-free policies remain unfulfilled, Walmart Canada has reported only 9% cage-free progress—one-third of the fulfillment rate reported by its U.S. counterpart (27.7%).